-This Creative Catalyst Productions acrylic painting DVD for beginning to intermediate students will take your painting up a notch!
+This Creative Catalyst Productions acrylic painting video for beginning to intermediate students will take your painting up a notch!
 Hugh Greer demonstrates flexible acrylic painting methods, tools and demonstrates his techniques for painting dimensional landscapes in Landscape Studies in Acrylic.

 National award winner, Hugh Greer, demonstrates four outdoor scenes:

 You will learn from Hugh Greer's versatile brushwork as he manipulates a simplified, 5-color palette to achieve a wealth of rich textures and colors.
 Hugh Greer shows how to mix colorful blacks and rich hues and he shares some color theory.
 He demonstrates the versatility of acrylic paint and its use as both an opaque and transparent medium.
 This is the second of three acrylic painting videos with Hugh Greer.
 Also see the beginning level acrylic painting DVD, Acrylic Landscape Painting: Tools & Techniques,

 and advanced acrylic painting video Create Mood & Atmosphere with Color & Value